Interview: Kenneth Johnson, Author of Jaguar Wisdom

 The calendar is usually depicted in two dimensions.
 Have you seen Mark Elmy's three-dimensional calendar, which puts it onto a big tube with spirals?

 Well, Jean Molesky-Poz, in Contemporary Mayan Spirituality, says the reason people have the energy of a specific day sign is that when you are born, arriving here from the spirit world, you pass through a matrix.
 So could you combine those two concepts by mapping the calendar onto a sphere that would encircle the planet, maybe even the solar system?
-Couldn’t that be the matrix she is talking about?
+Could that be the matrix she is talking about?

 It could be.
 Personally, and I don't want to take this comparison too far, the Mayan calendar is almost like a New World Kabbalah.
 Almost everything in human consciousness and human history can be encompassed by this extraordinary metaphysical system.
 Consequently, I think that what Mark has discovered, and what Don Rigoberto teaches, all these ways of seeing it are perfectly valid.
 I also feel there are many other ways of seeing it which we have not discovered but probably will in the forthcoming years.